johnno1962/XprobePlugin/README.md

-The XprobePlugin gives you a view of the objects inside your application either in detail down to the level of ivars or globally as a graph of the principal objects and how they are connected, highlighting objects as they are messaged in real time.
+The XprobePlugin gives you a view of the objects inside your application either in detail down to the level of ivars or globally as a graph of the principal objects and how they are connected with objects highlighting as they are messaged in real time.
 This is done automatically by performing a "sweep" to find all objects referred to by a set of seeds, the objects they refer to, the objects those refer to and so forth to build up the list of live objects which can be displayed as a graph: